Internet censorship and surveillance in Europe: Albania

 There are no government restrictions on access to the Internet or reports that the government monitors e-mail or Internet chat rooms without appropriate legal authority.
 The constitution provides for freedom of speech and press, and the government generally respects these rights in practice.
 The constitution and the law prohibit arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions in practice.

+Armenia

+Censorship in Armenia is generally non-existent, while the online environment in remains relatively open.
+Since the 2018 Armenian Revolution, the government has made substantial progress in tackling systemic corruption.